OWASP/www-project-developer-guide/draft/14-checklist/01-define-security-requirements.md

 Security requirements are derived from industry standards, applicable laws, and a history of past vulnerabilities.

-Refer to proactive control '[C1: Define Security Requirements][control1]' for more context from the 'OWASP Top 10 Proactive Controls' project.
+Refer to proactive control '[C1: Define Security Requirements][control1]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.

 #### System configuration

-* Ensure servers, frameworks and system components are running the latest approved versions and patches
 * Restrict applications, processes and service accounts to the least privileges possible
 * If the application must run with elevated privileges, raise privileges as late as possible, and drop as soon as possible
 * Remove all unnecessary functionality and files